Founding an Owner- Managed Company (Sole Proprietorship)

 Start your Sole Proprietorship now

 Have you decided to start an owner-managed company or are you still unsure about the right legal form?
 We will accompany you through the foundation process and beyond, just tell us your plans.
-We will contact you immediately after receiving your duly completed form to arrange an appointment for a free first meeting.
+We will contact you immediately after receiving your duly completed form to arrange an appointment for a first meeting.

 Sole Proprietorship in Detail